Popcorn-Factory/Arsonist-RoR2/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 1.0.2 -> Forgot to do one last update:
+    - Swapped animation for Left and Right strafe
 - 1.0.1 -> Changes:
     - New feature:
         - Added a suicide button (Default off, turn on and press 9 in game.)